 Understanding your audience is the key to the success of the e-commerce site.
-Even the most intuitive design of the homepage will fail if it’s not useful for the people visiting it.
+Even the homepage’s most intuitive design will fail if it’s not useful for the people visiting it.
 Research your users and understand who’s most likely to visit your site.

 Understand the user’s age, what they’re looking for, and the edge over competitors.
 Use proper insight to determine what goes on the page and measure how it performs.

 Don’t just sell products, create experiences, and tell stories.
 Your site’s homepage is the chance to not just t grab a user’s attention and create an impression about your company, giving users the reason to buy from your site.

 It is all about creating a distinctive brand identity.
 If you display products, strike a balance with reviews, testimonials, and content, which speaks volumes about your brand.
 Use a natural navigation structure to accentuate what you offer that’s different from competitors.

 Simplicity attracts people.
 In the world of e-commerce, websites with simple designs have higher conversion rates.
 There should be a complete focus on visitors who should be drawn to a CTA button or sell products.

 Websites with CTAs take visitors less time to locate relevant information.
 It would be best if you were transparent regarding a quicker timeframe regarding the possible actions or outcomes you want consumers to take during website visits focused on making a purchase.

 Make the action of buying effortless for users.
 Don’t distract people with clutter.
 It’s overwhelming and confusing.